 An accident on a trampoline can often be serious.
 Whilst children enjoy themselves it’s all too easy to get carried away, and minor bumps and bangs can turn into drastic falls and serious injuries.

-If your child has been injured on a trampoline you may be entitled to compensation.
+If your child has been injured you may be entitled to compensation.
 Our specialist legal team are experts in medical law and personal injury and have worked with many people to claim on behalf of their children.

-You can claim whether the trampoline used was privately owned, hired or at a public place, and it may be a manufacturer fault, or it may be that the responsible adult is liable for the injuries to your child.
+You can make a trampoline accident claim whether the trampoline used was privately owned, hired or at a public place, and it may be a manufacturer fault, or it may be that the responsible adult is liable for the injuries to your child.

 A member of the YouClaim team will be happy to discuss your situation in greater depth, just call 0800 10 757 95.